We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • "Crow".

-• "Let there always be peace" (poster with the image of birds on the background of nature) (teamwork)
+• “May there always be peace” (poster with images of birds against a background of nature) (team work)

 Note that many topics are offered to children of different ages, for example, drawing a butterfly, fish, bird, flower.
 However, each group has its own level of difficulty.

-For example, if children of the early preschool level simply supplement the butterfly with the necessary details (eyes, antennae), then at an older age the image becomes more detailed: the image of an insect printed with the help of palms is decorated with intricate patterns, interesting contrasting colors are selected.
-Similarly, the fish in the second younger group will simply be supplemented with eyes, and later the guys draw the whole underwater world on the basis of such an image, the marine inhabitants will differ from each other in color, scale pattern.
+For example, if early preschool children simply add the necessary details to a butterfly (eyes, antennae), then at an older age the image becomes more detailed: the image of an insect printed with the help of their palms is decorated with intricate patterns, interesting contrasting colors are selected.
+Similarly, the fish in the second younger group will simply be supplemented with eyes, and later the children will draw an entire underwater world based on such an image; sea inhabitants will differ from each other in color and scale pattern.

 (second junior group)

-Educational tasks: to teach preschoolers to draw in an unconventional way - with their palms, to combine different drawing techniques in a drawing, to consolidate knowledge on the topic "Animals".
+Educational objectives: teach preschoolers to draw in an unconventional way- with palms, combine different drawing techniques in a drawing, consolidate knowledge on the topic “Animals”.

 Educational tasks: cultivate perseverance, accuracy.